TD Asset Management Inc. Lowers Position in Brookfield Business Partners L.P. (NYSE:BBU)

-TD Asset Management Inc. lessened its stake in Brookfield Business Partners L.P.
-(NYSE:BBU) by 0.3% during the 3rd quarter, according to its most recent disclosure with the SEC.
+TD Asset Management Inc. decreased its holdings in shares of Brookfield Business Partners L.P.
+(NYSE:BBU) by 0.3% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 253,551 shares of the business services provider’s stock after selling 701 shares during the quarter.
-TD Asset Management Inc. owned approximately 0.32% of Brookfield Business Partners worth $11,568,000 at the end of the most recent reporting period.
+TD Asset Management Inc. owned about 0.32% of Brookfield Business Partners worth $11,568,000 as of its most recent SEC filing.

-Several other hedge funds also recently added to or reduced their stakes in BBU.
+A number of other institutional investors have also added to or reduced their stakes in BBU.
+Intact Investment Management Inc. raised its stake in Brookfield Business Partners by 366.9% during the second quarter.
+Intact Investment Management Inc. now owns 362,780 shares of the business services provider’s stock valued at $20,787,000 after purchasing an additional 285,080 shares in the last quarter.
+Connor Clark & Lunn Investment Management Ltd. raised its stake in Brookfield Business Partners by 26.5% during the second quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 1,005,088 shares of the business services provider’s stock valued at $46,452,000 after purchasing an additional 210,540 shares in the last quarter.
 1832 Asset Management L.P. raised its stake in Brookfield Business Partners by 5.1% during the second quarter.
 1832 Asset Management L.P. now owns 1,798,035 shares of the business services provider’s stock valued at $84,175,000 after purchasing an additional 87,994 shares in the last quarter.
-Connor Clark & Lunn Investment Management Ltd. raised its stake in Brookfield Business Partners by 26.5% during the second quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 1,005,088 shares of the business services provider’s stock valued at $46,452,000 after purchasing an additional 210,540 shares in the last quarter.
-Intact Investment Management Inc. raised its stake in Brookfield Business Partners by 366.9% during the second quarter.
-Intact Investment Management Inc. now owns 362,780 shares of the business services provider’s stock valued at $20,787,000 after purchasing an additional 285,080 shares in the last quarter.
 Toronto Dominion Bank raised its stake in Brookfield Business Partners by 12.4% during the second quarter.
 Toronto Dominion Bank now owns 350,121 shares of the business services provider’s stock valued at $16,161,000 after purchasing an additional 38,730 shares in the last quarter.
 Finally, Credit Suisse AG raised its stake in Brookfield Business Partners by 16.5% during the second quarter.
 Credit Suisse AG now owns 238,385 shares of the business services provider’s stock valued at $11,190,000 after purchasing an additional 33,807 shares in the last quarter.
-74.11% of the stock is currently owned by hedge funds and other institutional investors.
+74.11% of the stock is currently owned by institutional investors.

 NYSE BBU opened at $46.56 on Thursday.
 The company’s 50-day moving average price is $46.91 and its 200-day moving average price is $45.63.
 The company has a current ratio of 1.07, a quick ratio of 0.77 and a debt-to-equity ratio of 1.81.
 The stock has a market cap of $3.66 billion, a PE ratio of 11.38 and a beta of 1.50.
 Brookfield Business Partners L.P. has a 12 month low of $35.39 and a 12 month high of $51.98.

-The business also recently declared a quarterly dividend, which was paid on Friday, December 31st.
-Stockholders of record on Tuesday, November 30th were issued a $0.0625 dividend.
-This represents a $0.25 dividend on an annualized basis and a dividend yield of 0.54%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, December 31st.
+Shareholders of record on Tuesday, November 30th were issued a dividend of $0.0625 per share.
+This represents a $0.25 annualized dividend and a yield of 0.54%.
 The ex-dividend date was Monday, November 29th.
-Brookfield Business Partners’s payout ratio is presently 6.11%.
+Brookfield Business Partners’s payout ratio is 6.11%.

 A number of equities research analysts recently issued reports on the stock.
-Royal Bank of Canada upped their price target on shares of Brookfield Business Partners from $61.00 to $62.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
-National Bankshares increased their target price on shares of Brookfield Business Partners from $62.00 to $63.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
+National Bankshares upped their price target on shares of Brookfield Business Partners from $62.00 to $63.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
+National Bank Financial increased their target price on shares of Brookfield Business Partners from $62.00 to $63.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
+Royal Bank of Canada increased their target price on shares of Brookfield Business Partners from $61.00 to $62.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
 TheStreet raised shares of Brookfield Business Partners from a “d+” rating to a “c-” rating in a research note on Friday, November 5th.
-Zacks Investment Research downgraded shares of Brookfield Business Partners from a “buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
-Finally, National Bank Financial increased their target price on shares of Brookfield Business Partners from $62.00 to $63.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
+Finally, Zacks Investment Research downgraded shares of Brookfield Business Partners from a “buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
 One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
 Based on data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $58.80.

 Brookfield Business Partners Company Profile